 Dr. Denis Mukwege founded Panzi Hospital in 1999 as a response to the devastating war that engulfed his community in the eastern provinces of the Democratic Republic of Congo.
-As a direct outcome of the war, maternal mortality was on the rise, and Dr. Mukwege, a Frenchtrained pediatrician and gynecological surgeon, hoped to improve access to cesarean sections and other obstetric interventions.
-His first patient, however, was not a mother in labor; she was a survivor of rape, whose reproductive organs had been brutally attacked and horribly injured.
+As a direct outcome of the war, maternal mortality was on the rise, and Dr. Mukwege, a French trained pediatrician and gynecological surgeon, hoped to improve access to cesarean sections and other obstetric interventions.
+His first patient, however, was not a mother in labor, but instead a woman who had been brutally raped in war.

 As violence against women and girls escalated dramatically in the context of Congo's wars, Dr. Mukwege and the staff of Panzi Hospital dedicated significant hospital resources to treating women with fistulas (an injury that ruptures the barrier between the vaginal canal and the bladder and/or colon that then leaks causing infection and other health and social problems) and other complex gynecological injuries - both traumatic (caused by sexual violence) and obstetric (caused by absence of, or poor, maternal care).
-In 2018, Dr. Mukwege was a recipient of the Nobel Peace Prize for "efforts to end the use of sexual violence as weapon of war and armed conflict".
+In 2018, Dr. Mukwege was named the recipient of the